Our Probate and Administration Service

 Bereavement is a very difficult time and we are pleased to offer a comprehensive Probate Service tailored to meet your individual situation.

-Naomi is dedicated to providing an efficient and cost-effective service for clients.
+We are dedicated to providing an efficient and cost-effective service for clients.
 An issue regarding legal costs is when they are unknown because they are measured in accordance with the time which is reasonably spent in dealing with the matter.

 By providing your details, you are happy to allow contact about your query from a solicitor at Catherine Higgins Law Limited.